dromotherm/documentation/pages/themis/overview/overview.md

 ![themis](themis_000051.png)

-In the basic edition, the themis box includes :
+In the basic edition, the Themis box includes :

 - a radio receiver 169 Mhz for the link with the temperature sensors
 - a 4G router
 - an emonPI, dedicated to data recording and featuring a 868 Mhz radio receiver to catch data from power consumption sensors (electrical)

-All THEMIS software is embedded on a SD card.
+All Themis software is embedded on a SD card.

 ## inserting the SD card into the emonPI